Badia Fiorentina: History

 Today the Badia is the home to a congregation of monks and nuns known as the Fraternità di Gerusalemme.
 They have sung vespers at 6pm and mass at 6:30pm every day.
 Locals and tourists alike claim attending their Vespers or Mass to be one of the most beautiful experiences in Florence.

-The legend tells that Dante saw for the first time Beatrice in this church.
+According to legend Dante saw Beatrice for the first time in this church.